-After reset, all ADC and VCA registers are set to '0', i.e. default settings.
+After reset, all ADC and VCA registers are set to '0', that is default settings.
 During register programming, all reserved/unlisted register bits need to be set as '0'.
-Register settings are maintained when the AFE5807 is in either partial power down mode or complete power down mode.
+Register settings are maintained when the AFE5808 is in either partial power down mode or complete power down mode.